pandashavenobugs/testing-mongoose-with-tsjest-blogpost/README.md

 npx ts-jest config:init
 ```

-After that, We could see jest.config.js in the project folder.
+After that, You could see jest.config.js in the project folder.
 And that's it.
 We are ready to go.

+# Project Structure

+I created two main folders named src and test because I accepted this project as a real one.
+Model files will be in models folder in the src but tests of the models will be in the test.